 - the minimum (not maximum) required adjacent band isolation

 - mechanical stability

-- If any capacitor failure happens, the Isolation level should be still up to protect the 2nd radio.
+- if any capacitor failure happens, the Isolation level should be still up to protect the 2nd radio in SO2R configuration

 A good BPF is a balanced solution of all parameters shown above.